 Once the order is placed online, our staff coordinates trucking and orders the sod to be cut from the field.
 On delivery day, the driver loads up the sod pallets onto the truck, covers them with tarp, straps them down, and then delivers to customers.

-All orders must be placed online before 4:00 PM on the Thursday before Friday delivery.
+All orders must be placed online before 4:00 PM at least 2 business days before the desired delivery date.
 Payment is required at the time of ordering.
 We accept all major credit cards and PayPal.